xoogware/okitten/README.md

 ```

 ## Example
-Here's a basic bot that connects to Discord and sets its presence:
+Here's a basic bot that connects to Discord and logs messages:
 ```ocaml
 open Okitten